-Currently he is teaching at the Gerrit Rietveld Academy (BFA) and Sandberg Institute (MFA), Amsterdam, the Netherlands and he is member of the Artistic Board of the KANEKO, Omaha, USA.
+Currently he is teaching at the Gerrit Rietveld Academy (BFA), Amsterdam, the Netherlands.

 Because a medium mediates intrinsic meaning and assumptions we somehow have to deal with, whether we like it or not.
 Probably because ceramics is a medium with a long history, it brings with it a wide range of meanings and assumptions like: dirt / earth / affordable / low-status / hygienic / domestic / durable / fragile / non-heroic / haptic / sensual / responsive / fixed / identity-less / craft / hobby / high-tech / pleasing / precious / mass-producible.
 It is this large and partly conflicting range of meanings and assumptions that makes ceramics as an artistic medium so interesting.